 Hollow decking is engineered to be stiffer than solid decking and allows wider joist spacing, up to 24” on center for residential decking.
 The hollow spaces inside the deck boards can be used as a wire run for lighting and speakers and the hollow decking tends to be less susceptible to thermal expansion and contraction.

 In addition, you need to use either wood or the manufacturer’s proprietary trim pieces to finish off the ends and edges where the hollow core will show.

 The solid decking is very similar to solid wood decking as far as size and thickness.
 But try picking up a piece and you will see the difference.
-It is very flexible and requires joist spacing no more than 16” on center.
+It is very flexible and requires joist spacing no more than 16” on the center.
 This flexibility can be a plus if you’re building a deck or porch with curves.
 A solid composite deck is heavier than hollow decking.

 Not all alternative decking meets building code requirements.
 This is changing as the market grows and more and more people are using the product.

-Code officials and building inspectors are approving the use of composites for decking under the International Residential Code (IRC) once they see an International Code Council Evaluation Service report showing that the decking has passed a series of tests evaluating span, bending strength, elasticity, fire performance, termite resistance, fastener holding ability, UV and freeze-thaw resistance and the effects of moisture, temperature and fungal decay.
+Code officials and building inspectors are approving the use of composites for decking under the International Residential Code (IRC) once they see an International Code Council Evaluation Service report showing that the decking has passed a series of tests evaluating span, bending strength, elasticity, fire performance, termite resistance, fastener holding ability, UV and freeze-thaw resistance and the effects of moisture, temperature, and fungal decay.

-Composite decking is an attractive alternative to solid lumber, offering less maintenance, long service life and good color retention.
-Either solid or hollow-core composite decking will result in a beautiful, long-lasting surface underfoot for your outdoor rooms, porches and decks.
+Composite decking is an attractive alternative to solid lumber, offering less maintenance, long service life, and good color retention.
+Either solid or hollow-core composite decking will result in a beautiful, long-lasting surface underfoot for your outdoor rooms, porches, and decks.